jared-richardson/doseCLIP/README.md

 x5_sample_1.sorted.bam,x5_sample_2.sorted.bam,x5_sample_3.sorted.bam
 ```
 The splicing analysis results can be saved for later analyses.
-## Step 8: DeSeq2 analysis.
+## Step 8: DESeq2 analysis.
-The **doseclip_deseq2_example.R** R script contains the needed R commands to be able to process the data.
+The **doseclip DESeq2_example.R** R script contains the needed R commands to be able to process the data.
 Edit the script for your samples and execute the commands.
 This
 should produce a variety of normalized counts files for downsteam analyses.
 There are also additional commands to produce plots like in the doseCLIP paper (not published yet).
 The main combined plot needs downstream analyses to be performed before it can be completed.
 After producing the required normalized counts files, proceed to the next steps.
 ## Step 9: Filtering the normalized counts